cdhx/MarkQA/readme.md

 [![paper](https://img.shields.io/badge/Paper-EMNLP2023-lightgrey?style=flat-square)](https://arxiv.org/abs/2310.15517)
 <img width="1175" alt="image" src="https://raw.githubusercontent.com/cdhx/img_store/main/markqa.png">

->MarkQA is a lare-scale dataset for question answering on knowledge bases (KBQA) on Wikidata, with 31,902 questions.
-Each quesstion is annotated with answers, SPARQL, QDMR and PyQL.
-It is the first dataset focus on complex numerical reasoning in KBQA.
+>MarkQA is a large-scale dataset for question answering on knowledge bases (KBQA) on Wikidata, with 31,902 questions.
+Each question is annotated with answers, SPARQL, QDMR, and PyQL.
+It is the first dataset to focus on complex numerical reasoning in KBQA.

 >This is the accompanying code for the paper "[MarkQA: A large scale KBQA dataset with numerical reasoning](http://arxiv.org/abs/2310.15517)" published at EMNLP 2023.
-For dataset and leaderboard, please refer to the [homepage of MarkQA](http://ws.nju.edu.cn/MarkQA).
+For the dataset and leaderboard, please refer to the [homepage of MarkQA](http://ws.nju.edu.cn/MarkQA).
+The document of PyQL can be found in [document of PyQL](https://shanshan-huang-1.gitbook.io/pyql-wen-dang/).
 In this repository, we provide the code for the baseline models for reproducibility and demonstrate how to work with this dataset.